ranim-dot/grinding_leetcode/README.md

 Initially, I misunderstood the problem, interpreting it as requiring the identification of consecutive numbers with a consistent difference, such as 100, 200, 300.
 However, after contemplating the problem and attempting to solve it based on this misunderstanding, I realized that the true definition of consecutive numbers was those with a difference of 1, like 99, 100, 101.

 Upon this realization, I adjusted my approach accordingly and successfully solved the problem.
 It was a valuable learning experience, highlighting the importance of thoroughly understanding the problem statement before attempting to devise a solution.

+## 15 Jannuary, 2024

+i solved two problems about the concept a Stack that will be shared tomorrow